 Here are a few photos of Daphne’s most recent paint with water extravaganza on the chalkboard.
 She wrote her name and practiced writing the letters of the alphabet.
 Then she painted people and hearts and lots of curlicue designs.

 Usually we start with a clean chalkboard, but this time the chalkboard was well chalked up which added an extra artistic dimension to the paint with water activity.

 Here’s a photo of the proud artist with her fancy and ephemeral chalkboard artwork.
 (Psst… Compare it with the photo of her as a one year old when she painted with water a few years ago!)

 To paint with water on a chalkboard, all you need is a cup of water and a paint brush.
 How easy is that?!

-You can also paint with water on dark rocks, the sidewalk, or on a zen board.
+You can also paint water on dark rocks, the sidewalk, or on a zen board.
 We still love our zen board, btw, but if you don’t want to buy one, I just came across this tutorial for making your own zen board!

-Do your kids like to paint with water?
+Do your kids like painting with water?